 This interview was conducted by Aletta Brady on March 29, 2018.
+Alexandra Cohen, Talia Fox, and Jojanneke Spoor contributed to the production of this story.

 “My name is Jayden Foytlin and I’m from Rayne, a small town in South Louisiana.
 In August of 2016, we had a flood and my house still hasn’t recovered from it.